KenneyNL/Adobe-Alternatives/README.md

 - 💵 = Single purchase
 - 🔒 = Subscription for more functions
 - ⌛ = Free trial
-- 👁️ = Source available but not open source.
+- 👁️ = Source-available but not open-source

 **Alternatives to:**